CallMiner's 2024 CX Landscape Report is here! |Download today

 Asking the right questions at the start of an interaction ensures that call center agents have the information they need to properly address the customer’s concern.
 It’s also a good idea to ask, “Is there any other relevant information that you think I should know?” before moving on to a resolution.
 Sometimes, it’s the details that customers think are unimportant that provide clues.

 For instance, say a customer changed a setting in a software application, but an unrelated feature no longer works.
-If this simple adjustment is causing the issue, agents who know about it can resolve the customer’s issue quickly.
+If this simple adjustment is causing the issue, agents who know about it can address the customer’s issue quickly.
 A small detail that seems completely irrelevant might just reveal the solution.

 Find common issues for delayed resolution